Dani-r-36/gym/README.md

 - **WhatsApp Web:** You must have WhatsApp Web open and running on your PC at all times for the bot to function correctly.

 For a Django-based alternative, check out [this project](https://github.com/Dani-r-36/django_gym).

+**Note** This project was designed for my own use and hasn't been updated for others to use, but are welcome to use :)